rubys/gumbo-parser/ruby/README.md

 * Instead of returning 'unknown' as the element name for unknown tags, the original tag name is returned verbatim.

-* Producing a proper gem is planned in the near future, at the moment, this is merely a library.
-Hence, the temporary need for a path in the `require` statement.

 * Nothing meaningful is done with the `GumboDocument` struct, i.e., no Nokogiri `EntityDecl` is produced.